urbantreelion/ece350-lab-manual/_lab1/tutorial4.md

 ## Tutorial 4 Deliverables

 - GRC file of AM receiver with AGC as described below.
 - There are 2 questions spaced throughout the lab.
-They are clearly indicated as follows:
+They are clearly indicated as the were in the last tutorial.
   <!-- - #TODO -->
   - Each question requires approximately 1 line of writing, and all address concepts, not details.
 Answer the questions and submit a single page containing the answers to your TA at the end of the lab.
 This should build upon your answers to the two questions posed in the last tutorial.